 CDCR Negotiators came from four prisons

-The CDCR Crisis Response Team (CRT) Negotiations Element attended an International Negotiation Competition held by the Texas State University on Jan.
-13-16.
-The competition featured 40 teams from around the world.
+The CDCR Crisis Response Team (CRT) Negotiations Element attended an International Negotiation Competition held by Texas State University.
+The Jan.
+13-16 competition featured 40 teams from around the world.
 Teams from Texas, Oklahoma, California, Singapore, Canada and Scotland came together, emphasizing team cohesiveness and team performance.

 At the conclusion of the competition, an awards banquet was held to announce the winners.
 The CDCR CRT was awarded second place, falling short of a perfect score by one point.

-During the awards ceremony, the first place trophy was awarded to Singapore, who immediately credited the CDCR CRT team — who were also their trainers.
+During the awards ceremony, the first place trophy was awarded to Singapore.
+Those winners immediately credited the CDCR CRT team — who were also their trainers.

 CRT Negotiators attend a rigorous 12-day certification academy, which includes the foundational values of hostage negotiations, as well as strenuous practical applications.

 The CDCR CRT Negotiators who attended the competition did so on their own time and at their own expense.
 They were able to utilize the techniques instilled in them through the CRT program.

 “They should be commended for their hard work and dedication to the CRT program and their institutions.
 Teams displayed professionalism in their representation of the department on an international level.
 The countless hours of training and time away from their families, and their commitment to training other law enforcement agencies and international negotiation programs, shows what the CRT program is all about — saving lives through a peaceful, non-violent resolution,” said organizers.